YiWaiChow/Vision-Transformer-Transfer-Learning/README.md

 Some pathing issue might exist.
 Change if you see fit

 THe main program VITTransferLearning is seperated into 3 parts.

+Dataset we used are avaialbe as a direct download link from my drive, see the code comment for more information

 Note that you only need to run sections 1 and 3 for testing the models.
 Section 2 is for the fine tuning on HAM10000 dataset.